AugustNagro/magnum/README.md

 ## Magnum

 Historically, database clients on the JVM fall into three categories.

 * Object Oriented Repositories (Spring-Data, Hibernate)
 * Functional DSLs (JOOQ, Slick, quill, zio-sql)
 * SQL String interpolators (Anorm, doobie, plain jdbc)

-Magnum utilizes the full power of Scala 3 to combine aspects of all three, providing a typesafe and refactorable SQL interface, which can express all SQL expressions, on all JDBC-supported databases.
+Magnum is a Scala 3 library combining aspects of all three, providing a typesafe and refactorable SQL interface, which can express all SQL expressions, on all JDBC-supported databases.